-This course presents the financial tools available to the manager in decision-making.
+Presents the financial tools available to the manager in decision-making.
 It includes a study of income statements, balance sheets, cash flow budgets, changes in financial position, and ratio analysis.
 Emphasis is on reading and understanding accounting and financial documents rather than on their preparation.